SOMALASAI897/somalasai897/README.md

 ### 📊 Other Notable Projects

-- **Data Analytics Dashboards**
-  - Designed business dashboards in Power BI and Excel for actionable insight.
-  - Built BI solutions automating manual reporting.

 - **Model Deployment**
-  - Deployed ML models using Flask and Docker; REST API integration with Postman for automation.
+  - Deployed ML models using Flask, REST API integration with Postman for automation.

 ---